Stitching Monte Carlo samples: Examples

+All samples are normalized using a $k$-factor of $1.14$, given by the ratio of the inclusive cross section computed at next-to-next-to leading order (NNLO) accuracy in pQCD, with electroweak corrections taken into account up to NLO accuracy~\cite{Li:2012wna}, and the inclusive cross section computed at LO accuracy by the program \MGvATNLO.
+The product of the inclusive $\PW$+jets production cross section times the branching fraction for the decay to a charged lepton and a neutrino amounts to $61.5$~nb.

-We will demonstrate the stitching of these samples based on two observables, $N_{\jet}$ and $\HT$, defined as, respectively, the number of jets and the scalar sum in $\pT$ of jets in the event.
+We will demonstrate the stitching of these samples based on the two observables $N_{\jet}$ and $\HT$.
 The PS region in which we perform the stitching will be either one- or two-dimensional.
-We will show that for our formalism it makes little difference whether the stitching is performed in one dimension or in two: The regions in PS are enumerated by a single index $i$ in either case, and in either case the probability $P^{i}$ follows a categorical distribution.
+We will show that for our formalism it makes little difference whether the stitching is performed in one dimension or in two.
+The stitching of $\PW$+jets samples based on the observable $N_{\jet}$ will be discussed first and then we will discuss the stitching of $\PW$+jets samples based on the two observables $N_{\jet}$ and $\HT$.